IvanEstradaa/bypass-mdm/README.md

 12. Finally the script will prompt you that it finished bypassing and will automatically Reboot your Mac.

 13. After Reboot.
-Sign in with user (Apple) & password (1234)
+Sign in with user (apple) & password (1234)

 14. Skip all setup (Apple ID, Siri, Touch ID, Location Services)

 15. Once on the desktop navigate to System Settings > Users and Groups, and create your real Admin account.

-16. Log out of the Apple profile, and sign in into your real profile.
+16. Log out of the apple profile, and sign in into your real profile.

 17. Feel free set up properly now (Apple ID, Siri, Touch ID, Location Services).

-18. Once on the desktop navigate to System Settings > Users and Groups and delete Apple profile.
+18. Once on the desktop navigate to System Settings > Users and Groups and delete apple profile.

 19. Congratulations, you're MDM free! 💫